The Girl in the Spider's Web review: Lisbeth Salander deserves better

 Unfortunately, her stark, intelligent world is now a silly Bond-esque action movie.

 The Girl in the Spider's Web is the fifth Salander movie including the three Swedish TV movies starring Noomi Rapace and David Fincher's 2011 The Girl with the Dragon Tattoo that shot Rooney Mara to Oscar nom stardom.
-It's based on the fourth novel in Stieg Larsson's Millennium series, written by David Lagercrantz after Larsson's death, and opened Thursday in Australia and Friday in the US.
-It crawls into UK theaters Nov.
+It's based on the fourth novel in Stieg Larsson's Millennium series, written by David Lagercrantz after Larsson's death.
+It opened Thursday in Australia and Friday in the US and crawls into UK theatres Nov.
 21.

 Unlike the careful plotting of the previous movies, director Fede Alvarez goes for big explosions, fast car chases and plots involving -- sigh -- nuclear warhead codes.
 With a hacker character like Salander, the emphasis on tech runs throughout, but it's tech that works like magic.
 Salander can hack a car mid-chase and leaves personalised rude finger-flipping calling cards.
 She's snarky and fun, but this isn't the Salander we knew.